DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 In his still blurry vision, a figure of girl, extending her hand, emerged.
 And then he has been pulled inside armoured vehicle.

-"Got wandering guy.
+"Got a wandering guy.
 Ashlan, let's go!"

 "On it!"